 Hakone, Kanagawa

 Hakone Lake Hotel (English) is reported to be able to provide vegan dinner if you email them in advance, however when our volunteer called to confirm in April 2021 they said they could only do “daitai vegan” food meaning “approximately vegan” food.
-They said they get the ingredients from many places and don’t always know exactly what’s in them, and gave the example of miso in miso soup possibly having katsuodashi (katsuo tuna stock (fish)).
+They said they get the ingredients from many places and don’t always know exactly what’s in them, and gave the example of miso in miso soup possibly having katsuodashi (skipjack tuna stock (fish)).

 According to Hakone Navi (English), people with tattoos are not permitted to use the onsen at Hakone Lake Hotel.
 However, when our volunteer called the hotel they stated small tattoos are fine if you bring your own body sticker to cover them.
 (These can be easily purchased online in Japan.)
 They do not have private onsen.